caddyserver/website/src/docs/markdown/command-line.md

 Because this command uses the API, the admin endpoint must not be disabled.

 `--config` is the config file to apply.
+If `-`, the config is read from stdin.
 If not specified, it will try a file called `Caddyfile` in the current working directory and, if it exists, it will adapt it using the `caddyfile` config adapter; otherwise, it is an error if there is no config file to load.

 `--adapter` specifies a config adapter to use, if any.